 Meyer to the rescue

-In an interview with the official Star Trek website in 2014, Meyer recalled Paramount told him not to read the scripts but talk to Bennett and Nimoy.
+In an interview with the official Star Trek website in 2014, Meyer recalled that Paramount told him not to read the scripts but talk to Bennett and Nimoy.

 They told me the story.
 Harve said, “Can you write the parts on Earth and I’ll do the bookends?
 I’ll do the beginning and the end.”
 I said, “Okay.
 Do they have to go to San Francisco in a time travel movie, because I’ve already done that?
 Can’t we go to Paris?”
 They said, “No, we can’t go to Paris.”
 So, I wrote all the stuff on Earth, beginning from when someone says, “When are we?”
 And Spock says, “Judging by the pollution content of the atmosphere, we’ve reached the late twentieth century.”
 And from there until they go back into outer space, was all my stuff.

 William Shatner was involved toward the end.
-Meyer told Cinefantastique in 1987 that Shatner came back “with a whole bunch of notes,” which they then incorporated.
+Meyer told Cinefantastique in 1987 that Shatner came back “with a whole bunch of notes,” which they incorporated.